Career Definition for a Mail Handler

 Retail Sales Worker

 Retail sales workers greet customers and assist them in making purchasing decisions.
 Duties can include answering questions, making recommendations, and performing product demonstrations.
 These workers also handle payment for purchases, whether it's a cash or credit card transaction.
 Retail sales workers also stock and arrange merchandise, fill displays, follow loss prevention procedures, and count out cash register drawers at the beginning or end of a shift or workday.
 There are no standard education requirements for employment; however, some employers require a high school diploma.
 On-the-job training is common.
-Jobs in this field are expected to increase 7% from 2014 to 2024, per the BLS.
-The median salary for retail sales workers was $21,780 in 2015; many of these workers are part-time, and the median hourly was $10.47 that same year.
+Jobs in this field are expected to increase by 2% from 2016 to 2026, per the BLS.
+The median salary for retail sales workers was $24,340 in 2018; many of these workers are part-time, and the median hourly was $11.70 that same year.

 Delivery Truck Driver

 Delivery truck drivers use trucks of 26,000-pound gross vehicle weight (GVW) capacity or less to pick up and drop off parcels locally.
 They figure out routes, keep track of any paperwork associated with deliveries, and record their mileage.
 Employment typically requires a high school diploma and a driver's license; on-the-job training is common.
 Delivery truck drivers are expected to operate their vehicles lawfully at all times.
-The BLS predicts that jobs in this field will increase 4% from 2014 to 2024; delivery services drivers earned median pay of $29,850 in 2015.
+The BLS predicts that jobs for delivery truck drivers and driver/sales workers will increase 4% from 2016 to 2026; delivery services drivers earned median pay of $32,810 in 2018.